dfinity/portal/docs/developer-docs/backend/rust/multiply-dependency.md

 To register, build, and deploy:

-1. Check that you are still in root directory for your project directory, if needed.
+- #### Step 1:  Check that you are still in root directory for your project directory, if needed.

-2. Register, build, and deploy the canisters specified in the `dfx.json` file by running the following command:
+- #### Step 2:  Register, build, and deploy the canisters specified in the `dfx.json` file by running the following command:

     ``` bash
     dfx deploy